dydxopsdao/v4-infrastructure/validator_notifier/README.md

 }
 ```

-The outgoing emails will include the required message, along with its RSA signature.
+The outgoing emails will include the required message, along with its signature.

+The signing key is RSA 4096 and the algorithm used is SHA-256 with the padding scheme PSS.

 ## Assumptions